Live Chat

 You may wish to fix a wooden batten to the ceiling or window recess to facilitate the mounting of the rail.
 This will make it easier for curtains to open and close and is the preferred method for hanging heavy weight curtains.

-Fit the curtain track tension pulley Fit the tension pulley using the screws provided, either to the floor, skirting board or window cill, directly in line with the pull cord from the curtain track.
+Fit the tension pulley using the screws provided, either to the floor, skirting board or window cill, directly in line with the pull cord from the curtain track.

-Adjust the cord tension for corded tracks To provide the required tension, extend the neck of the pulley, securing it in the higher position with a pin or small nail.
+To provide the required tension, extend the neck of the pulley, securing it in the higher position with a pin or small nail.
 Take out the central barrel of the pulley by pulling it down and then out.
 Loop the cord inside the pulley opening and push in the central barrel ensuring it clicks into place.

-Shorten the cord for corded curtain tracks In order to provide sufficient tension in the pulley, you will need to take up any slack in the cord by locating the end behind the master slide arm, pulling it through and then tying a new knot.
+In order to provide sufficient tension in the pulley, you will need to take up any slack in the cord by locating the end behind the master slide arm, pulling it through and then tying a new knot.
 You may need to reduce the cord length by cutting it and re-tying the knot again.

 Should your cord become twisted, simply rotate the head of the pulley until the cord operates freely again.
 You are now ready to hang your curtains by fitting curtain hooks through the curtains and then hooking them through the track sliders.